raspberrypilearning/octapi-calculating-pi/en/step_4.md

 Let's take a closer look at this equation.
 Once you break it down into smaller parts, it becomes much easier to understand, and you'll be able to work out how to calculate it using a computer program.
 The dots between the fractions just mean **multiply**.

 + Open IDLE and create a new Python file.
+Call it `viete.py`.

     [[[rpi-gui-idle-opening]]]